 The Lesson.
 So it's as simple as that!
 Any taxpayer by planning may choose a path to a substantive result that minimizes taxes.
 But if the planning does not have any substantive result, does not have any lasting effect on the conduct of a business or other underlying economic activity, such that the court just can't stand it, then the taxpayer's efforts are disregarded.
 That substantive result, that lasting effect on the conduct of a business or other underlying economic activity, is in modern times sometimes called a "legitimate and significant nontax reason" for engaging in a transaction at all, after the phrase the Tax Court used in Estate of Bongard v.
 Commissioner, 124 T.C.
 95 (2005) (reviewed by the Court).
 The planner's job is to look at the facts of any particular transaction or set of transactions and guess which side it falls on.
-And that is what we turn to now in trying to understand the oft-discussed taxpayer losses in Powell and Cahill.
+And that is what we turn to now in trying to understand the taxpayer losses in Powell and Cahill and the better results in Morrissette and especially Levine.